-Compared to other US states, New Mexico has one of the lowest per capita personal incomes of \$50,311 in 2021, which ranks it 47th of the 50 US states.
-Its economy is largely based on primary industries, such as gas and oil production, and agriculture.
+Compared to other US states, New Mexico has one of the lowest per capita personal incomes of \$52,194 in 2022, which ranks it 48th of the 50 US states according to the Bureau of Economic Analysis.
+The economy is largely based on primary industries, such as gas and oil production, and agriculture.
 It also receives significant federal spending on in-state military production and services.

-The current New Mexico Governor recognizes film and television production as key growth sector to diversify beyond primary industries, which are increasingly regarded as sunset industries, as well as increasing pressures to develop cleaner industries.
+Governor Michelle Lujan Grisham recognizes film and television production as a key growth sector to diversify beyond primary industries, and part of the path to develop cleaner industries.
 In addition to this, legislators have highlighted the softer cultural impacts of film and television production, where the production and depiction of New Mexico in film and television provides positive publicity, branding, and unique interest to inward investors and tourists generally.
+These productions generally, and depictions of New Mexico specifically, can also increase pride in residents for their state.